nmsutton/Mickaleo/README.md

-# Mikaleo
+# Mickaleo

-This project (code name: Mikaleo) is designed to add at least basic VR to any program on Linux with any VR headset.
+This project (code name: Mickaleo, pronunciation: mick-ah-leo) is designed to add at least basic VR to any program on Linux with any VR headset.
 Eventually it could be a cross platform program to add VR to any program with any headset.

 ## Deliverables: